 Today, some doctors still get medical records, lab results and x-ray reports from many different places and in many different ways: by fax, mail, courier and interoffice mail.
-Papers can be misplaced.
-Or sometimes they are sent to the wrong office.
-This makes it hard for your doctor to get your results when he or she needs them.
+Papers can be misplaced, and sometimes they are sent to the wrong office, which makes it hard for your doctor to get your results when he or she needs them.

 DHIN is good for you and your doctor.
 Here’s why:

 - DHIN Saves Time.
-Your doctor gets your results as soon as they’re ready.
-This means you can be treated more quickly.
-There’s also less chance your results will become misplaced or lost—eliminating the need to get duplicate tests.
+Your doctor gets your results as soon as they’re ready, which means you can receive treatment more quickly.
+There’s also less chance your results will become misplaced or lost—eliminating the need to get duplicate tests

 - DHIN Improves Care.
-Your test results and reports go directly to your doctor in a single format.
-This means there is less chance for errors to be made in your treatment.
+Your test results and reports go directly to your doctor in a single format, which reduces the chance for errors to be made in your treatment.

 - DHIN Reduces Cost.
-With fewer errors, your out-of-pocket costs are lower.
-This means less expense to you for unneeded medication, lab and radiology tests, and hospitalization.
+With fewer errors, your out-of-pocket costs are lower, which means reducing expenses for unneeded medication, lab and radiology tests, and hospitalization.

 - DHIN Enhances Privacy.
-Only your doctor and those people you and your doctor involve in your care can see your information.
+Only your doctor and those people you and your doctor involved in your care can see your information.
 DHIN makes health information more secure than ever.

 FYI or TMI?
 Your Info on DHIN

-An important part of engaging Delawareans with their healthcare includes providing access to their information as it appears on the network and doing so in a safe and secure manner.
-DHIN will provide a copy of a requesting person’s medical result(s)/health record, as the information currently appears on the network, within 10 business days of receiving the request.
+An essential part of engaging Delawareans with their healthcare includes providing access to their information as it appears on the network and doing so safely and securely.
+DHIN will provide a copy of a requesting person’s medical result(s)/health record, as the information currently appears on the network, within ten business days of receiving the request.
 Requests may be made by mail or in-person at DHIN’s office of operation.

 Another advantage Delawareans enjoy with DHIN is that they can “audit” their account to see which medical professional has accessed their information on the network.
 This functionality provides an extra layer of assurance and safety that the information on the network is being accessed by medical professionals who are appropriately engaged in providing your care.